- Nolan Searl

-The arena is about a 10 to 15 minutes from downtown and the Old Market, which is a must see for any first time visitor to Omaha.
+The arena is about 10 to 15 minutes from downtown and the Old Market, which is a must-see for any first-time visitor to Omaha.

 UNO hockey began in 1997, and they have had tremendous support ever since.
 Maverick fans always show up in large numbers, and they are consistently ranked in the top five nationally for attendance.